 Accredited by Headway UK, we have proven our ability to meet the needs of those with an acquired brain injury through community rehabilitation, providing the support they need.
 Our team are experts in re-enablement, supporting people who may have associated cognitive, communication, physical, emotional, behavioural, social and vocational needs.

 We currently have three accredited services, where we work with individuals to develop independence in all areas of their daily living and social activities.
-Our in-house medical team provides the bridge, enabling us to work closely with experts to identify, monitor and achieve short, medium and long-term rehabilitation goals.
+Our clinical team provides holistic support around health and well-being, enabling us to work closely with experts to identify, monitor and achieve short, medium and long-term rehabilitation goals.

-Person-centered plans – Provide a detailed description of individual’s support requirements, including the overall management of their medical and living needs.
-A person’s medication, appointments and benefits will be incorporated.
+Person-centered plans – Provide a detailed description of individual’s support requirements.
+A person’s medication, appointments, risks and benefits will be incorporated.

 Other information is related to a person’s well-being; including key life events, interests and interpersonal needs.
 Where possible, these documents are created and updated, in partnership with the service user and their family.